• Skip to main content

 • Add the raisins and the shredded coconut and mix until combined.

-• Transfer dough ball to the parchment lined baking sheet and form dough into an 8-inch wide, 1" tall disc.
+• Transfer the dough ball to a piece of parchment paper and form the dough into an 8-inch wide circle.

-• After dough has chilled, brush the top with 1 tablespoon of coconut milk and sprinkle with the turbinado sugar.
+• Brush the top of each scone with coconut milk and sprinkle with the turbinado sugar.

 Recipe Notes:

-• The coconut oil must be soft, but not too soft or melted (like room temperature butter) so it can be cut into the flour.
-If your coconut oil is too soft, refrigerate until it firms up a bit.
+• Coconut oil can be used in place of vegan butter, but you will need to use less.
+Use only ¼ cup (52g).
+The coconut oil must be soft, not melted, or too hard, so it can be cut into the flour.
+If your coconut oil is too soft, refrigerate it briefly until it firms up and is soft.

 Nutrition Info: